I’m interested in Journalism but I don’t think I want to be a reporter. Is this still a good major for me?

 I really want to major in Journalism but I know I need some help with my writing.
 What should I do?

 By the time we accept you into the major, we assume students are proficient in basic writing skills.
 If you think you may need to review your writing skills, speak to one of your Journalism professors.
-Or check with the Writing Center in Bartlett 303A.
+Or check with the Writing Center in the northwest corner of the W.E.B.
+DuBois Library's Learning Commons.
 You can use this center on a walk-in basis, and more extensive support is available there as well.

 Can I minor in Journalism?